osxfuse/osxfuse/README.md

 The build script locates automatically all supported installations of Xcode in the top level of the Mac OS X startup volume and the Applications folder.
 It builds a distribution package compatible with as many versions of OS X as possible (depending on the versions of Xcode that are installed).

+* Xcode 3.1: FUSE for OS X can be built for Mac OS X 10.5.

 * Xcode 3.2: FUSE for OS X can be built for Mac OS X 10.5 to 10.8.

 * Xcode 4.0, 4.1, 4.2, 4.3: FUSE for OS X can be built for Mac OS X 10.6 to 10.8.